learning hub

 Does this mean we’re just stuck with the chaos?
 No. If parents can address children’s natural curiosity and learning in their response, it will be much more effective (and more peaceful, too!).

-So, for example, if a child drops food from his high chair, you say, “No, that makes a mess and wastes the food… but let’s drop your ball from the high chair.
+So, for example, if a child drops food from his high chair, you say, “Oh, that was so interesting, wasn’t it?
+But that makes a mess and wastes the food.
+Let’s drop your ball from the high chair.
 Watch how high it bounces!”

 Or if a child is fixated on the thrill of jumping on the couch, get her a mini-trampoline (or visit a friend who has one).